 Frances worked as a health visitor for many years in London.
 She became particularly interested in supporting families where there were child protection issues and she went on to manage health visiting practice and child protection for a north Kent NHS Trust.
 She worked with traveller families and asylum seekers and refugees in the London Borough of Greenwich and saw firsthand the challenges faced by those living at the margins of society and how these groups were further disadvantages by the policies of the Thatcher and Major governments.

 Frances and her husband lived in the USA for a year in 1983/4 on a Fullbright teacher exchange programme and returned to the USA for two years in 1991 with their two children.
 There she experienced another system of healthcare and education.
 At this time 38million citizens in the USA had no access to healthcare.
 She worked as a teacher assistant in a programme for autistic children at the local secondary school and then as a nurse in a hospice in the home programme mainly for HIV/Aids patients.

 She has been a member of the Labour Party for over fifteen years.
-She has stood for the local council elections in the Borough of Swale on many occasions and has reduced the conservative majority but Faversham has not had an elected Labour councillor for many years.
 She is a school governor at 2 secondary schools and she is also a Parochial Parish Councillor at her local church.

-She is interested in issues of power and powerless and how individuals and communities can change their circumstances through working together within modern models of governance.
-She is studying this in her PhD research and is interested in seeing how these principles can be used to engage individuals and communities in the political process.
+She is interested in issues of power and powerlessness and how individuals and communities can change their circumstances through working together within modern models of governance.
+She studied this in her PhD research.
+She is interested in seeing how these principles can be used to engage individuals and communities in the political process.
 Frances has published on integrated working, leadership and the role of fathers.
 She presents at national conferences on early years and community mutual issues.